By Armen Asatryan, James Paris

 Direct write DEF

 Better solution?
 How about a direct write DEF function?
-Mentor, a Siemens business offers a back-annotation functionality that enables Calibre applications to write incremental or full design DEF data directly from Calibre rule decks.
+The Calibre nmPlatform offers a back-annotation functionality that enables Calibre applications to write incremental or full design DEF data directly from Calibre rule decks.
 It’s implemented as a rule deck operation, and provides a straightforward way to define the mapping of fill, net and via objects to DEF layers.

 Even better?
 It can be combined with the Calibre direct read DEF functionality to build a tightly integrated flow for P&R engineers.
 Together, these functionalities enable core Calibre applications to read and write P&R design data using rule deck operations.
 Direct read DEF enables LEF/DEF object and property mapping to Calibre layers, while the direct write DEF capability enables Calibre applications to write DEF data directly from Calibre operations.